 By now Mig had arrived, as well as Trillo and his wife Atena.
 I just kept on mixing the cocktails while we all cast an anxious eye at the computer screen.
 “Hilarious Hilary” went down like a an extremely potent bomb.
 Meanwhile Rafa was whipping up his paella in the wind, entering once in a while for a top-up and request for another kind of bowl.
 Pep served as sous chef and scattered his ashes in everything.

 We were 6.
-One did not make it.
+One person did not make it.
 We ate.
 The first results starting coming in.
 I groaned.
 Oh, don’t worry, the rest said.
 Its early doors.
 Hilary of course will win.
 It got worse and worse.
-By 3am we were all transfixed in a corner, by now drinking shots of “Armageddon” and those who smoke, smoking in the house!.
+By 3am we were all transfixed in a corner, by now drinking shots of “Armageddon” and those who smoke, smoking in the house.
+I was too tired to care.
 At 4am, I knew it would be like Brexit and regrettably fell asleep on the sofa.